j33k3k/sysmonProcessInjection/sysmonInjectionAnalysis.md

 - In EiD 10 exclude source image is "C:\Program Files\Elastic\Endpoint\elastic-endpoint.exe" and contains "elastic-otel-collector.exe"

-Then common header used for each exploit
+Then common header used in several of the techniques
 ```
 #pragma once
 #include <Windows.h>